End Of An Era As Nadal Aims For Winning Davis Cup Farewell - UrduPoint

 The veteran led Spain to victory in Madrid five years ago -- the last time they won the trophy and Nadal's fourth.

-However, he admitted Saturday that his role in Malaga may be limited to doubles rather than singles.

-"First off, we'll have to see how I feel in training and, if I really don't feel I have a chance to win the singles, I'll be the first to not want to play," Nadal said in comments to the Spanish Tennis Federation (RFET).
+"First off, we'll have to see how I feel in training and, if I really don't feel I have a chance to win the singles, I'll be the first to not want to play," Nadal said at the weekend.

 "If I don't feel ready, I'll be the first to speak to the captain (David Ferrer).
 I've already told him on a few occasions not to make any decisions based on the fact that it's my last week as a professional tennis player."